Well-being, tasks and development

 Please contact your manager during the year if it is difficult for you to comply with the agreements.
 Maybe the objectives should be adjusted, or you need to consider another competency development method.

-The dialogue guide contains suggestions which means that it is fine to ask supplementary questions, leave out sub-questions and ask the questions in another order than specified in the guide.
+The dialogue guide in mitHR is a questionnaire with a mixture of multiple choice and open questions.
+All questions are voluntary and you can answer in the way you see fit.
+You can ask supplementary questions, leave out sub-questions and ask the questions in another order than specified in the guide.

 The idea is to create a fluent dialogue with both the manager and the employee asking questions which come to them naturally.
 However, as a minimum, the dialogue should cover the three main themes in the dialogue guide.

-The three main themes of the dialogue are:
+The three main topics of the dialogue are:

 1. What has happened since the last SDD? – A good starting point for talking about the future